-Graduate Students are automatically enrolled in GradCare and Dental Plan Option 1.
+Graduate Students are automatically enrolled in GradCare and Dental Plan Option 1 for you only.
 You have 30 days to waive coverage, add any eligible dependents, or choose a different Dental Plan option for which you are eligible.

 Research Fellows have 30 days to submit benefit elections.
 If benefit elections are not received within 30 days, Research Fellows will be enrolled in Comprehensive Major Medical and Dental Plan Option 1 for you only.